yeojz/otplib/README.md

 // reference test in: ./packages/tests-builds/example.test.js
 ```

-Check the [API Documentation][project-api] for the full list of async functions.
+Check the [API Documentation][project-v-api] for the full list of async functions.
 All async functions are suffixed with `Async` except for class methods.

 ### Browser Compatiblity